MicrosoftDocs/visualstudio-docs/docs/install/create-an-offline-installation-of-visual-studio.md

 ms.prod: visual-studio-windows
 ms.technology: vs-installation
 ---
-# Create an offline installation of Visual Studio
+# Create an offline cache of Visual Studio for local installation

 We designed Visual Studio to work well in various network and computer configurations.
-We recommend that you use the [Visual Studio Installer](https://visualstudio.microsoft.com/downloads), which is a small file that checks for online updates on a regular basis and helps you stay current with all the latest fixes and features.
-However, sometimes online access is problematic.
+For all scenarios involving the local machine, we recommend that you use the [Visual Studio Installer](https://visualstudio.microsoft.com/downloads), which is a small file that checks for updates on a regular basis and helps you stay current with all the latest fixes and features.
+The information on this page discusses how to create offline cache of files for installation on the local machine.

+If you are an enterprise IT administrator who wants to perform a deployment of Visual Studio to a network of client workstations, or if you need to create an installation cache of files to transfer to or install onto another machine, refer to our [Visual Studio Administrators Guide](https://aka.ms/vs/admin/guide) and the [Create a network-based installation of Visual Studio](create-a-network-installation-of-visual-studio.md) documentation.

+## Use the "Download all, then install" feature
+Sometimes online access is problematic.
 For example, you might have an unreliable internet connection or your internet connection may have low bandwidth.
-For situations like these, we've made a few other methods available for acquiring Visual Studio.
+For situations like these, we've made other methods available for acquiring Visual Studio.
 You can use the **Download all, then install** feature from the Visual Studio Installer to download the files to a local cache on the local machine before you install, or you can use the command line to create a local cache of the files to install later.

-> [!NOTE]
-> If you are an enterprise IT administrator who wants to perform a deployment of Visual Studio to a network of client workstations, refer to our [Visual Studio Administrators Guide](https://aka.ms/vs/admin/guide) and the [Create a network-based installation of Visual Studio](create-a-network-installation-of-visual-studio.md) documentation.

-## Use the "Download all, then install" feature

-In the Visual Studio Installer, on the **Workloads** tab, you can select the **Download all, then install** option in the dropdown at the bottom of the dialog.
+To create a local cache, in the Visual Studio Installer, on the **Workloads** tab, you can select the **Download all, then install** option in the dropdown at the bottom of the dialog.
 The purpose of this feature is to frontload the downloading of the Visual Studio packages onto the same computer that you plan on eventually installing Visual Studio on.
 By downloading the packages into a local cache first, you can then safely disconnect from the internet before you install Visual Studio.

    ![The "Download all, then install" option](media/vs-2019/download-all-then-install-from-installer.png)

 > [!IMPORTANT]
-> Do not use the **Download all, then install** feature to create a local cache that you intend to transfer to another computer.
-It's not designed to work that way.
+> The **Download all, then install** functionality creates a Visual Studio installation package that is customized to the local machine.
+Do not try to transfer this cache to another computer, as it's not designed to work that way.
+Instead, if you want to download an installation cache and transfer it to or install it on another machine, then you'll need to create a layout as described in the [Create a network-based installation of Visual Studio](create-a-network-installation-of-visual-studio.md) documentation.

-You can also configure your updates to respect the **Download all, then install** behavior.
+You can also configure future updates of this instance of Visual Studio to respect the **Download all, then install** behavior.
 For more information, refer to the [Customize update settings](/visualstudio/install/update-visual-studio?#installation-and-download-behaviors-1) documentation.

 ## Use the command line to create a local cache

-You can download a small bootstrapper file, and then use the command line to create a local cache.
+Download the bootstrapper for the edition of Visual Studio you want and copy it into the directory that you want to serve as the source location of your local cache.
 Once the cache is created, you can use it to install Visual Studio.
+The bootstrapper is the executable that you use to create, update, and perform other Visual Stusio installation operations.
+You must have an internet connection to complete this.

-### Step 1 - Download the Visual Studio bootstrapper
+### Step 1 - Download the Visual Studio bootstrapper to create the local cache

-You must have an internet connection to complete this step.

 ::: moniker range="vs-2017"